 Introduction of IoT

-In 2018, the number of IoT connections in China increased rapidly.
-A report from Counterpoint, a well-known market research company, showed that the number of IoT connections of three major Chinese telecom operators took up more than 60% of global cellular IoT connections in 2018, and this share is expected to be retained by 2025.
-IDC estimated that IoT will create a value of US$1.46 trillion by 2020 and generate a large number of opportunities in various market segments.
+In 2018, the number of IoT connections in China is steadily and enormously growing.
+The well-known market research company Counterpoint has issued a report showing that the number of Internet of Things connections of three major operators in China accounted for more than 60% of the global cellular IoT as of mid-2018, and this share is expected to be retained by 2025.